 Where should the index finger be with a closed or loop bridge?

-Many bridge variations are shown in the following video:
+Many bridge variations are shown in the following videos:

 You guys did miss presentation of the most popular closed bridge, which is the Filipino-style, index-finger-pressing-down-upon-middle-finger closed bridge, with the thumb pressing against the side of the middle finger (it’s basically “along for the ride” — most of the clamping work is done by the index finger upon the middle finger).
 You’ll notice most of the pros have now adopted this style closed bridge, with the “pure loop” style closed bridge (as taught in Mosconi’s little red book) being quite rarely seen in pros these days.